Generic Name: Amlodipine besylate

 Coronary Artery Disease (CAD)

-Amlodipine besylate tablets, USP are indicated for the symptomatic treatment of chronic stable angina.
-Amlodipine besylate tablets, USP may be used alone or in combination with other antianginal agents.
+Amlodipine besylate tablets are indicated for the symptomatic treatment of chronic stable angina.
+Amlodipine besylate tablets may be used alone or in combination with other antianginal agents.

 Vasospastic Angina (Prinzmetal's or Variant Angina)